 The ITE web site Elected Leadership Tools provides a library of available resources.

-How do you obtain mailing labels for your section/chapters?
+How do you obtain a membership list for your section/chapters?

-Printed mailing labels or an electronic mailing list of your sections/chapters membership can be obtained from ITE Headquarters.
+A list of your sections/chapters membership can be obtained from ITE Headquarters.
 These lists are available only to the elected leadership of the section/chapter for the purposes of official ITE activity (newsletters, elections, ….).
-Contact Heather Talbert.
+Contact Colleen Agan.

 Since we are not the first Section to elect officers, what are some of the things I should know as a section officer?

 First, many thanks for volunteering to serve our profession.
 We have developed orientation documents for Section Officers and Section Representatives to the Western District Board to provide valuable information for new officers.
-In addition, ITE has developed an Elected Leadership Manual and web pages from other Sections and Chapters in Western District that provide you a sample of their activities.
-The Colorado-Wyoming Section provides a good description of their committee activities on the web.
-The San Francisco Bay Area and Oregon Section have roles and responsibilities for their officers documented (not on the web) that may be obtained by emailing section leadership.
-ITE provides a set of seminars you may want to consider in setting up your local technical programs.
+In addition, ITE has developed an Elected Leadership Manual and the web pages from other Sections and Chapters in Western District can provide you a sample of their activities.
+In addition, ITE provides a set of seminars you may want to consider in setting up your local technical programs.